Machine Learning for Turbulence Modelling

-If you’ve studied turbulence you may have heard some of these phrases:
+If you’ve studied turbulence and turbulence models you may have heard some of these phrases:

 “When I meet God, I am going to ask him two questions: Why relativity?
 And why turbulence?
 I really believe he will have an answer for the first." -Werner Heisenberg